haejiyun/Advanced-Statistics/README.md

-# Advanced Statistics Projects
+# Advanced Statistics Portfolio
+Welcome to my Advanced Statistics Portfolio!

-This portfolio showcases a collection of advanced statistical projects, where complex data sets are analyzed to make informed predictions and uncover insights.
+I showcase a collection of advanced statistical projects, where complex data sets are analyzed to make informed predictions and uncover insights.
 Each project employs a variety of statistical methods, from generalized linear models to time series analysis, providing a deep dive into specific domains such as meteorology, elections, and market trends.

 ----------
 ## [R] Rain prediction with Generalized Linear Model & Model Selection Method